Tarrare: Appearance and behaviour

-His body was hot to the touch and he sweated heavily; he constantly had foul body-odour; he was described as stinking "to such a degree that he could not be endured within the distance of twenty paces".
-This smell would get noticeably worse after he had eaten; his eyes and cheeks would become bloodshot, a visible vapour would rise from his body, and he would become lethargic, during which time he would belch noisily and his jaws would make swallowing motions.
+His body was hot to the touch and he sweated heavily; he constantly had a foul body-odour; he was described as smelling "to such a degree that he could not be endured within the distance of 20 paces".
+This smell became noticeably worse after he had eaten; his eyes and cheeks became bloodshot, a visible vapour rose from his body, and he became lethargic, during which time he belched noisily and his jaws made swallowing motions.
 He had chronic diarrhoea, which was said to be "fetid beyond all conception".
 Despite his large intake of food, he did not appear either to vomit excessively or to gain weight.
-Aside from his eating habits, his contemporaries saw no apparent signs of mental illness or unusual behaviour in him, other than an apparently apathetic temperament with "a complete lack of force and ideas".
+Aside from his eating habits, his contemporaries saw no apparent signs of mental illness or unusual behaviour in him, other than an apathetic temperament with "a complete lack of force and ideas".

 The cause of Tarrare's behaviour is not known.
 While there are other documented cases of similar behaviour from the period, none of the subjects other than Tarrare were autopsied and there have been no modern documented cases resembling Tarrare.
 Hyperthyroidism can induce an extreme appetite, rapid weight loss, profuse sweating, heat intolerance, and fine hair.
-Bondeson (2006) speculates that Tarrare had a damaged amygdala; it is known that injuries to the amygdala in animals can induce polyphagia.
+Jan Bondeson speculates that Tarrare had a damaged amygdala; it is known that injuries to the amygdala in animals can induce polyphagia.